dbeniamin/Automation-with-Python/README.md

 - Contains several examples of file manipulation using Python.
 - Can be extended to folders not only files.

+**17.09.2024 - 02_extract_data_regex.py**  - Search, find and extract data using regex
+- Using re library search, find and extract data from a data set using regex expression.

 ### Contributing: